nikhilash6/ComfyUi-Untwisting-RoPE/README.md

 # ComfyUi-Untwisting-RoPE (Training-Free Style Tranfer)

-This is a ComfyUi implementation of ["Untwisting RoPE: Frequency Control for Shared Attention in DiTs"](https://arxiv.org/abs/2602.05013)
+This is a ComfyUi implementation of [Untwisting RoPE: Frequency Control for Shared Attention in DiTs](https://arxiv.org/abs/2602.05013)

 https://untwisting-rope.github.io/